hotosm/chatmap/docs/live.md

 the front-end and the IM API connector.
 It also manages the Redis queue for parsing locations using the `chatmap-py` package and saves them in the database.

+* Install Python requirements using `pip install -r requirements.txt` (a virtual environment is recommended).
+* Set a `SECRET_KEY` environment variable for session encryption

 ```bash
 cd chatmap-api
 uvicorn main:app --reload
 ```

 ## Run ChatMap Frontend

+Install requirements using `yarn install`.

 Run the ChatMap front end with the corresponding flag for enabling live mode: